grafana/grafana/docs/sources/developers/plugins/add-support-for-annotations.md

 Let users write custom annotation queries to only display the annotation events they care about, by adding a _query editor_.
 You only need to build a query editor if you want to let users query or filter annotations.

-> **Note**: Annotation query editors have yet to receive support for React.
+> **Note:** Annotation query editors have yet to receive support for React.
 The instructions here are given for Angular.
 Fortunately, you can run Angular even in a plugin otherwise written using React.
 This section will be updated once React support for annotation queries editors is available.

 1. Create a file called `AnnotationQueryEditor.ts` in the `src` directory, with the following content.